EiJiKo/dctm-rest-samples/README.md

 ## 2. Getting Started

 Clone the repository to your local environment.
 The repository currently contains two projects :-
-1. `Rest-Sample-User-1` ( needs to be renamed soon ie: `DocumentumIntegrationLayer`) Which provides the Rest Microservices integrating with the configured repositories.
+1. `Rest-Sample-User-1` ( needs to be renamed soon ie: `DocumentumIntegrationLayer`) Which provides the Rest Micro services integrating with the configured repositories.
 2. `D2FS Client` ( Soap Client used for D2 Integration )

 ##### Cloning the Repository